-We maintain an insider trading policy to guide our employees and directors in complying with securities laws and avoid the appearance of improper conduct.
+We maintain an insider trading policy governing the purchase, sale, and/or other dispositions of our securities by our directors, executive officers and employees that we believe is reasonably designed to promote compliance with insider trading laws, rules and regulations, and the exchange listing standards applicable to us.
+Our insider trading policy aims to guide our directors, executive officers and employees in complying with securities laws and avoid the appearance of improper conduct.
 Clearfield's insider trading policy prohibits our directors, executive officers, and designated employees from purchasing our securities on margin, borrowing against any account in which our securities are held, or otherwise pledging our securities as collateral for a loan.
 These insiders also may not enter into hedging or monetization transactions, such as zero-cost collars, forward sale contracts, or any arrangement that is designed to hedge or offset any decrease in the market value of our stock.
 In addition, Clearfield directors, executive officers and other employees are prohibited from short selling Clearfield securities and from trading in publicly traded options for Clearfield securities.
+A copy of our insider trading policy is filed as Exhibit 19 to our Annual Report on Form 10-K for the year ended September 30, 2024.